 Explosives Workers, Ordnance Handling Experts and Blasters place and detonate explosives to demolish structures or to loosen, remove, or displace earth, rock, or other materials.
 May perform specialized handling, storage, and accounting procedures.
 Includes seismograph shooters.

-Explosives Workers with little to no experience tend to make between $33050 and $39840 while the more experienced ones make over $65220 per year.
+Explosives Workers with little to no experience tend to make between $34500 and $41190 while the more experienced ones can earn over $62050 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Explosives Worker is to move to a higher paying state like WA.
-Right now, the highest paying states for Explosives Workers are WA, IL, AK, WY and HI.
+One of the easiest ways to increase your salary as an Explosives Worker, Ordnance Handling Expert and Blaster is to move to a higher paying state like WI.
+Right now, the highest paying states for Explosives Workers are WI, NY, CA, NV and WY.

-3 other factors that can increase your salary as An Explosives Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Explosives Worker, Ordnance Handling Expert and Blaster is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Explosives Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Explosives Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons

 Here are some of the pros and cons of being an Explosives Worker, Ordnance Handling Expert and Blaster.

 |Suitable for people who likes practical and hands-on work|